tebelorg/Tist/README.md

 1. Upload the folders and files to your website root directory
 2. Modify /gist/index.php to your website URL and GitHub User ID

-(choice between manual updating or auto-indexing of IDs)
+(choice between manual updating or auto-indexing of gist IDs)

 Make sure /gist/.htaccess is uploaded to map friendly gist URLs